seanblanchfield/tfi-gtfs/README.md

 ## Background

 [National Transport Authority (NTA)](https://www.nationaltransport.ie/)) of Ireland operates a public-transport brand called [Transport for Ireland](https://www.transportforireland.ie/) or *TFI*, which pulls together all information related to public transport.
 From the point of view of the average commuter, *TFI* is in charge of buses and trains.
 The NTA previously provided a real-time passenger information (RTPI) REST API that allowed the status of routes serving particular stops to be easily queried, but this API was discontinued in September 2020 ([perhaps due to scalability issues and breaches of fair use](https://data.gov.ie/blog/update-on-availability-of-the-real-time-travel-information-api)), and was replaced with a [GTFS-R API](https://www.transportforireland.ie/news/new-transport-data-feed-for-app-developers-now-online/).  *General Transit Feed Specification* (GTFS) is a protocol designed by Google to allow transit operators to communicate static and real-time schedule information to Google Maps.
 The static data consists of a zip file at a well-known URL that containing metadata files describing operators, routes, stops, and the schedule.
-The real-time part is an API endpoint that can be queried for a list of estimated arrival delays for all vehicles that are on the road/tracks.
-This real-time feed needs to be interpreted inconjunction with the metadata from the static zip file.
-This architecture seeems convenient for Google, who are interested in mass-syncing all available information.
+The real-time part is an API endpoint that returns the status of the entire fleet of vehicles that are currently on the road/tracks (including estimated delays).
+This real-time feed needs to be interpreted in conjunction with the metadata from the static zip file.
+This architecture seems convenient for Google, who are interested in mass-syncing all available information.
 However, it is inconvenient if you are an average user who has a specific query about upcoming arrivals at a particular stop or station.
 This project bridges that gap.

 ## How it works

 This project is a GTFS-R client, which reads all static and realtime transport fleet information into RAM.
-It then provides a simple REST API to allow information about upcoming scheduled and real-time arrivals at any particular stop.
+It then provides a simple REST API to allow querying of upcoming scheduled and real-time arrivals at any particular stop.

-On startup, it downloads the static data and parses it into memory (by default, it will re-download this schedule every week).
+On startup, it downloads the static data and parses it into memory (by default, it will re-download this whenever the data is updated).
 It also periodically queries the real-time API, and stores received information about arrival delays, cancelations and additions into memory (by default, it will do this every minute).
 The in-memory information can then be efficiently queried to return a list of all scheduled and real-time arrivals at any particular stop.

 ## How to Run